-What were the MAIN IDEA Cuban missile results of the Analyzing refects crisis?
+What were the results of the Cuban missile crisis?

 Meanwhile, Castro closed Cuba's doors to the exiles in November 1962 by banning all flights to and from Miami.
 Three years later, hundreds of thousands of people took advantage of an agreement that allowed Cubans to join relatives in the United States.
-By the time Castro sharply cut down on exit permits in 1973, the Cuban population in Miami had increased to about 300,000. 🥏 rule.
-These refugees advertised the failure of East Germany's Communist government.
-Their departure also dangerously East Germans-20 percent of that country's population-had fled into West Berlin because it was free from Communist THE BERLIN CRISIS In 1961, Berlin was a city in great turmoil.
-In the 11 years since the Berlin Airlift, almost 3 million weakened that country's economy.
+By the time Castro sharply cut down on exit permits in 1973, the Cuban population in Miami had increased to about 300,000.